OK-Cryptid/ok-cryptid-fe/README.md

 ## Project Goals

-- Gain competency with GraphiQL
+- Gain competency with GraphQL
 - Create a multi-page UX using Router V6
 - Deploy to Heroku
-- Learn and implement Cypress stubbing for GraphiQL
+- Learn and implement Cypress stubbing for GraphQL

 ## Project Specs